Benzyl chloride: general information

 Exposure to benzyl chloride

-The general public may be exposed to very low levels of 1,2-dibromoethane as a contaminant in air or water.
-Exposure to benzyl chloride is most likely to occur in an occupational setting.
+The general public may be exposed to very low levels of benzyl chloride as a contaminant in air or water.

 The presence of benzyl chloride in the environment does not always lead to exposure.
 In order for it to cause any adverse health effects you must come into contact with it.
-You may be exposed to benzyl chloride by breathing or drinking it, or by skin or eye contact.
+You may be exposed to benzyl chloride by breathing or drinking it, or by skin contact.
 Following exposure to any chemical, the adverse health effects you may encounter depend on several factors, including the amount to which you are exposed (dose), the way you are exposed, the duration of exposure, the form of the chemical and if you were exposed to any other chemicals.

 Breathing in benzyl chloride vapours can cause irritation of the eyes and nose, sore throat, cough, chest tightness, headache, high temperature and confusion.
-In severe cases, lung damage, accumulation of fluid and swelling of the lungs (known as pulmonary oedema), can occur.
+In severe cases lung damage, accumulation of fluid and swelling of the lungs (known as pulmonary oedema), can occur.

 Ingestion of benzyl chloride may cause mouth burns and corrosive damage to the digestive tract, stomach upset, stomach cramps and diarrhoea.

-If you’re exposed to benzyl chloride
+What to do if you are exposed to benzyl chloride

 It is very unlikely that the general population will be exposed to a level of benzyl chloride high enough to cause adverse health effects.
 However, if you have any health concerns regarding exposure to benzyl chloride seek guidance from your GP or contact NHS 111.